 In Calling Out Somewhere inside me my father is circling the fork of his spade digging the earth.
 I hold his workman's hankie and wipe his brow without his seeing.
-Behind, the lands he has crossed with me inside to a garden he makes with my … [Read more...]
+Behind, the lands he has crossed with me inside to a garden he makes with my life, unknown by me, but possessed by the seeds in his pocket about to be spread for this new planting that holds me … [Read more...]

 About David Kherdian